 When a restrictive practice, such as the use of bedrails had been implemented, there was evidence within the patient's care records of an initial assessment completed to ensure safe use.
-However, shortfalls on the management of restrictive practices in the home were identified and an area for improvement was made.
+This assessment informed the patient's care plan.
+The continued use of restraint was monitored at the evaluation of the patients' care plans.

-There were examples of good practice found throughout the inspection in relation to nutrition, pressure and wound management and with communication between residents, staff and other key stakeholders.
+There were examples of good practice found throughout the inspection in relation to pressure and wound management and with communication between patients, staff and other key stakeholders.

-An area for improvement was identified in relation to the management of restrictive practices.
-An area for improvement in relation to meal choice has been stated for the second time.
+An area for improvement was identified in relation to care planning.
+An area for improvement in relation to hydration management has been stated for the second time.